East of Grand Junction and Mesa, the Grand Mesa area has 200 miles of groomed snowmobile trails at elevations ranging from 8,200 to 11,200 feet.

 All snowmobiles operating on federal lands within Colorado are required to be registered with Colorado State Parks.
 This registration permit is available at most National Forest ranger offices and at some chamber of commerce offices.
 It is highly recommended to purchase the $3 annual Colorado Search And Rescue Card (CORSAR) prior to snowmobiling to help reimburse local search teams should they be needed.

-Overall, Grand Mesa is the 7th most popular snowmobile trail of all 24 snowmobiling in Colorado.
+Overall, Grand Mesa is the 7th most popular snowmobile trail of all 24 snowmobiling rides in Colorado.